 Believe it or not, I really get pleasure from food shopping at the weekend.
 It usually leads to a wander up to the Asian food market.
-Sometimes I take a direct trip there in fact, because food shopping at the supermarket can be rather expensive at times.
-Since most Asian food is simply rice, a very low volume of meat, some veggies and sauces with lots of flavor, it can be a real money saver.
+Sometimes I take a direct trip there in fact because food shopping at the supermarket can be rather expensive at times.
+Since most Asian food is simply rice, a very low volume of meat, some veggies and sauces with lots of flavours, it can be a real money saver.

 On my venture, the thing I didn´t pick up however, was the main ingredient(!) - chicken.
 I don´t know how I forgot it, but prawns worked as an alternative.

 I didn´t marinate the prawns beforehand as I would have done with chicken, but the end result is still great.
 Savoury, spicy, and tangy with a hint of sweetness and some bite from the pak choi.

 1-inch piece fresh root ginger, peeled and grated

 1 small red chilli, deseeded and finely chopped